RobGood21/Wisselaandrijving_V2.0/README.md

 This solution will end all your misery you have with failing magnetic or servo turnout engines.
 I have many more information like video and detailled explanation on my website: wwww.wisselmotor.nl Please feel free to use, and please send me some feedback if you have done...
-If you need help for the shield PCB or other needed hardware for the arduino i have made a special shield for that.
-Please send mail to: wisselmotor.nl@gmail.com or my personal mail for availability
+If you need help for the shield PCB or other needed hardware for the arduino please contact me.
+I have made a special shield for the arduino to fix and connect the needed extra components.
-Thanks for reading...
+Please send mail to: wisselmotor.nl@gmail.com or my personal mail for availability Thanks for reading...